sigoden/aichat/README.md

 ### Binaries on macOS, Linux, Windows

-Download from [Github Releases](https://github.com/sigoden/aichat/releases), unzip and add opscan to your $PATH.
+Download it from [Github Releases](https://github.com/sigoden/aichat/releases), unzip and add aichat to your $PATH.

 ## Features